 Kairiku, a cellar restaurant with space for just 10 guests in the 5-star Sa Creu Nova boutique hotel in Campos, opened in summer 2017.
-Kairiku brings a new concept to Mallorca, the popular Japanese ‘omakase,’ which basically means putting your trust in the “itamae” (Japanese word for “chef”) to decide what you eat.
-Diners need to be open to try the various creative dishes and perhaps some ingredients may be totally unfamiliar.
+Kairiku brings a new concept to Mallorca, the popular Japanese ‘omakase,’ which basically means putting your trust in the “itamae” (Japanese word for “chef”) to decide what you will eat.

 Let César León take you on a journey through Japanese cuisine like you have never experienced before.
 Some of the most elaborate dishes ever sampled… and combined with a variety of premium sakes make the dinner even more memorable.